 I have lots of memories when it comes to Dinuguan or Pork Blood Stew.
 Growing up as a child, just seeing the sight of white rice covered in that thick dark brown sauce is confusing.

-At first, you are going to think that it is chocolate sauce covering the rice, which is definitely weird, but also kinda interesting for a child.
 And then you find out from your parents that it’s pig blood, and you’re like whaaaat?
 But thankfully, you’re just glad you had the chance of tasting it because now, you can’t stop eating it!

 So why not learn this recipe altogether, so you can make it at home anytime you want?